I build a new log store with plan and materials list

 The base

+All the wood I chose was pressure treated even though i planned to paint it.
 I began by putting together the floor using corner clamps to ensure it was square.
 I used exterior grade screws to join all the woodwork rather than nails.
 With a battery powered screwdriver drill this does not take long.

 The posts